 As you work with a therapist, you may start to realise why you have needed your eating disorder and through non-judgemental support and kindness, you may find healthier ways to manage difficult aspects of life.

 You may set yourself future weight goals or a date for starting a new diet because these help you to switch off from your apparent inability to stop eating or to control eating.
 You probably think about food most of the time and you really like your favourites.
 When you are miserable, upset, fed-up or lonely, food is always reliably there for you, as your best and trusted friend.
 Letting go of this dependency is frightening at some level perhaps because you find it so difficult to do so.
 And you often become angry and frustrated with yourself because of how your body looks with the extra weight you so easily gain in-between dieting.
 You feel stuck in a rut, miserable and hopeless.
-You desperately want to change and have more control over food and yet you repeatedly find it so difficult and keep on lapsing and lapsing.
-You wonder sometimes if its impossible for you to ever be different.
+You desperately want to change and have more control over food and yet you repeatedly find it so difficult and keep on lapsing into bad habits.
+You wonder sometimes if it is possible for you to ever be different.
 This food compulsion affects many people and creates high levels of unhappiness, low self-esteem and poor self-confidence.